AISoltani/MaskRCNN_Web_App_Flask/README.md

 ## The MaskRCNN Web App

-This repo contains code to serve a Matterport MaskRCNN model as a webapp for easy visualization of results.
+This repo contains code to serve a Matterport MaskRCNN model as a webapp for easy visualization of results on web server.

 ![demo gif](assets/demo.gif)